CVE-2025-54987

 Impact

-The vulnerability allows remote attackers to execute arbitrary code on affected installations of Trend Micro Apex One without requiring authentication.
-This could potentially lead to complete system compromise, with attackers gaining the ability to execute commands with IUSR privileges (ZDI Advisory, Help Net Security).
+The vulnerability allows pre-authenticated remote attackers to execute arbitrary code on affected installations of Trend Micro Apex One.
+This could potentially lead to complete system compromise, as attackers could upload and execute malicious code on affected systems.
+The impact is particularly severe as it requires no authentication to exploit (Help Net Security).

 Mitigation and workarounds